We are analysing your feedback

 Information for British Sign Language users

-This consultation is not presented in an accessible format for the deaf community.
-We will be providing a British Sign Language (BSL) video translation of the full consultation document.
-Once this translation is available we will update this page with a link to the video and a date for those affected to submit a response in the format most appropriate to them.
-For questions about this, email email@example.com
+This consultation was not presented in an accessible format for the deaf community.
+We have provided a British Sign Language (BSL) video translation of the full consultation document which will be available until 12 July 2018.
+For questions about this, email firstname.lastname@example.org

 Who can respond?